Description

 MaxDD:

-• Looking at maximum reduction from previous high in of -10.4 days in the period of the last 3 years, we see it is relatively greater, thus better in comparison to ACWI (-26.4 days).
+• Looking at maximum drop from peak to valley in of -10.4 days in the period of the last 3 years, we see it is relatively higher, thus better in comparison to ACWI (-26.4 days).

 MaxDuration: